 Settlement agreements are primarily used in two situations:

-2. To settle and existing dispute between employee and employer
+2) To settle an existing dispute between employee and employer.

 You should know…